OpenHAK/OpenHAK_Hardware/README.md

 We placed the MAX3010x sensor all by itself on the (recommended) skin side of the board.
 We did this to facilitate enclosure design.
 We have a prototype case (link) that performs well under reasonable circumstances (no, we haven't mountain-biked in a wintery mix with it yet...).

-If you've gotten this far then you're only halfway down!
+If you've gotten this far then you're not even halfway down!
 Keep mining this repo and, don't be shy, we're only an issue away!